Last Updated on November 19, 2024 by Maged kamel

 Traffic flow application-the second part.

 The application for traffic flow is the second part of the post.
-We have a practice problem with the distribution of the traffic for the various intersections.
+We have a practice problem with the distribution of traffic at various intersections.

-The traffic flows are expressed in the form of linear equations based on the in and outflows for every joint.
+The traffic flows are expressed as linear equations based on the inflows and outflows for every joint.

-The main principle is that the sum of inflows is equal to the sum of outlaws.
-Based on the given data at joint A, the sum of entering=x1+450, while the sum of outgoing is x2+610.
+The main principle is that the sum of inflows equals the sum of outlaws.
+Based on the given data at joint A, the sum of entering=x1+450 while the sum of outgoing is x2+610.

 We can rearrange a set of linear equations for the four joints of intersections and find values of the unknowns x1&x2&x3 and x4.

-We can turn the augmented matrix into echelon form by a series of matrix operations.
-The detail of the echelon form of the four equations or intersections is shown in the next slide image.
+A series of matrix operations can turn the augmented matrix into an echelon form.
+The next slide image shows the detail of the echelon form of the four equations or intersections.

-We can further proceed to perform the reduced echelon form and arrange the pivots.
-We have basic variables and, accordingly three pivot columns. we have a free variable X4, which can take any value.
+We can proceed to perform the reduced echelon form and arrange the pivots.
+We have basic variables and, accordingly three pivot columns.
+We have a free variable X4, which can take any value.
 The last row has the equation of zero equal to zero.

-This is a link to the next post titled 9- How to Use a Matrix for the quadratic function?
+Here is a link to the next post: 9โHow to Use aย Matrix for the Quadraticย Function.

 This is a link to the matrix calculator.